Oscar702/First-Static-Web-App-Azure/README.md

   Next name your repository <strong><em>my-first-Static-web-app</em></strong>

   You may select public or private, it's up to you.
-This for demonstration purposes only.
+This is for demonstration purposes only.

   Lastly click on <em>Create repository from Template</em>